-Find out more about combining your credit cards into one with a low or 0% interest rate
+Find out more about combining your credit card debt into one low or 0% interest rate credit card

 If you feel like you’re paying over the odds in credit card interest, you might be better off merging multiple cards into one with a low or 0% interest rate – this is known as credit card consolidation.